 Made to support repair, recovery and strengthen your immune system, we created The Health Protein as a vegan blend to ensure that our dairy-free community can harbour the benefits of protein with none of the lactose.

-If you’re someone that’s always on-the-go, or perhaps you like to drink your protein in the office, you can always pick up our vegan protein blend as a travel kit in either our delicious creamy vanilla flavour, or sweet, smooth chocolate.
+If you’re someone that’s always on-the-go, or perhaps you like to drink your protein in the office, you can always pick up our vegan protein blend as a trial kit, in either our delicious creamy vanilla flavour, or sweet, smooth chocolate.

 Just remember, if you are avoiding dairy - top up your calcium and protein levels from other sources.
 Nature’s best calcium sources are dark green leafy vegetables.
 The calcium in greens is also absorbed better than dairy calcium.
 When it comes to protein, we have a range of products.
 Blending any of these products with water, or one of the dairy substitutes above, offers a low lactose way of adding protein to your diet.